Man hid gun in Taco Bell quesadilla during Mississippi traffic stop, police say

-PICAYUNE, Miss.
-(WGNO) — A man was taken into custody last week after Mississippi detectives say he hid a gun in his Taco Bell order during a traffic stop.
+A man was taken into custody last week after Mississippi detectives say he hid a gun in his Taco Bell order during a traffic stop.
+KTLA’s sister station WGNO reports.

 The Picayune Police Department says that around 12:30 p.m.
 Friday, the department’s Neighborhood Enhancement Team conducted a traffic stop.
 Detectives found two people inside: driver Olivia Neff and passenger Devin Mitchell.